archethic-foundation/archethic-docs/docs/participate/dex/05-Guide_Usage/02-liquidity.md

 - **Liquidity Requirements**: Confirms that your Archethic wallet holds a sufficient quantity of the tokens intended for liquidity provision.

 :::info
-When creating a pool involving UCO (the native token of the Archethic blockchain), the system automatically calculates and reserves the necessary amount for transaction fees associated with pool creation and liquidity addition.
+When creating a pool involving UCO (the native token of the Archethic Public Blockchain), the system automatically calculates and reserves the necessary amount for transaction fees associated with pool creation and liquidity addition.
 As a result, the maximum amount of UCO that can be allocated is less than your total UCO balance to accommodate these costs.
 :::

 ---